AbdulSohail018/Autonomous-Orchestrator-Ai/architecture/README.md

-# LinkedIn Assets
+# Architecture Assets

-This folder contains assets for sharing your Autonomous Data Pipeline Orchestrator project on LinkedIn.
+This folder contains architecture diagrams and assets for the Autonomous Data Pipeline Orchestrator project.

 ## Files